redux-observable/redux-observable/README.md

 npm install --save redux-observable
 ```

+**IMPORTANT:** redux-observable does not add any of the RxJS operators to the `Observable.prototype` so you will need to import the ones you use or import all of them in your entry file.
+[Learn more](http://redux-observable.js.org/docs/Troubleshooting.html#rxjs-operators-are-missing-eg-typeerror-actionoftypeswitchmap-is-not-a-function).

 ## JSBin Examples

 To see redux-observable in action, here's a very simple JSBin to play around with: